 Corporate Credit Card Policy

-This policy provides guidance for the use and administration of CIT Corporate Credit Cards (CCC).
+This policy provides guidance for the use and administration of CIT Corporate Credit Cards (CCCs).

 3.1 When issued to CCC holders, CCCs enable efficient purchasing for official purposes.